R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/README.md

 Easy to use and extensive Northstar installer and mod-manager.
 Supports installing from Thunderstore as well as from outside sources like GitHub/GitLab repositories.
 Has support for installing custom weapon/pilot skins.
 Features manager for setting up dedicated servers.

+You can find a complete guide to VTOL below.
+{% content-ref url="VTOL-guide.md" %} troubleshooting.md {% endcontent-ref %}

 Download and source code:

 {% embed url="https://github.com/BigSpice/VTOL" %}